AlphaHydrae/elixir-brownbag/slides/SLIDES.md

 Started studying Erlang after trying to make Ruby on Rails thread-safe.

-Productivity vs. performance example: Ruby vs. Java.
-Ruby makes you happy.
+Trade-off: Ruby makes you happy.
 Java is performant.

 It's a false dychotomy.